zacharyt-cs/reddit-data-engineering/README.md

     * Cloud Dataproc API
     * Compute Engine API

-### Use Terraform to set up the infrastructure on Google Cloud
+### Set up the infrastructure on Google Cloud with Terraform
 I recommend executing the following on VSCode.

 1. Using VSCode + WSL, open the project folder `de_r-stocks`.